Is It Safe To Eat Pancetta During Pregnancy?

 Image: Shutterstock

 Yes, you can enjoy eating pancetta or Italian bacon during pregnancy only if you cook the meat fully before eating.
 Make sure that you cook pork to at least 160°F. You need to make sure that you cook the pork at high temperature; it does not contain any nitrites and nitrates.
 Your food preparation should involve cooking pancetta at a high temperature to eliminate the risk of the presence of harmful bacteria.
-Avoid eating any raw or undercooked pancetta since it is more prone to contain harmful bacteria and microbes that cause foodborne illness.
+Avoid eating any raw or undercooked pancetta since it is more likely to contain harmful bacteria and microbes that cause foodborne illness.
+When handling raw, uncooked pancetta, ensure you practice good kitchen hygiene.
+Wash your hands, kitchen counter, knives, utensils, and everything you use before and after cooking and handling it.
 It is advisable to cook the pork until it turns crispy and red in color.
 Also, examine it for spots where it is left raw all the way (5).

 If you have bought ready-to-eat cold cured meat like pancetta, freeze it for at least four days before eating to reduce the risk of parasitic infection (6).